Teams are a high priority for any business that wants to succeed.

 My hope is that next time you decide to take your team for some “fun activities” you realise that although it has real benefit in bringing people closer together, it’s not what real team building consists of.

-Throughout this guide, I will be referring to MBT (Mission Built Teams).
+Throughout this guide, I will be referring to SAM Teams(Self-Augmenting Teams).
 It’s term that I coined that signifies the highest expression of teamwork.

 I have worked with teams both great and awful.